briancullen/html-chat/README.md

 The purpose of this program was to create an educational tool that could be used in lessons.
 The idea would be to let pupils try and communicate via the website.
 This will give them exposure to using the console, typing simple javascript and practicing using HTML tags - hopefully in a context that they will find engaging.

 ## Status and Warning
 The code in the repository works as far as I have tested it but it is still in development and their are probably rough edges that I'm not aware of.
-Also this program is meant for use on internal (school) networks.
+Also this program is meant for use on internal (school) networks only.

 __As this program allows arbitary HTML/JavaScript to be inserted on a page it is not secure and should not be used where it can be accessed via the public Internet.__